kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 - `system` - policies applied in system namespace
 - `workload-owner` - policies that specify `spec.from` section
-- `consumer` - policies targeting MeshServices from different namespace
+- `consumer` - policies targeting MeshServices from different namespace or targeting MeshService by labels
 - `producer` - policies targeting MeshServices from the same namespace

 ### Producer consumer model